Jitesh117/jitesh117.github.io/content/blog/i-was-using-ai-tools-wrong-and-maybe-you're-too.md

 Things started changing when I started learning Go.
 I was building CLI tools like Go versions of `wc`, `cat`, `grep`, and reading the book **Writing an Interpreter in Go** (wrote a [blog](https://jitesh117.github.io/blog/things-building-an-interpreter-taught-me/) about it, btw).
 I was feeling like a Go pro, but then came the real test: backend development.

 I was pumped!
-Watched some of [Anthony GG](https://www.youtube.com/@anthonygg_)'s videos, dove into a REST API project, and quickly realized...
-I didn’t actually understand things like handlers, REST design, or database schemas.
-Every time I hit a road block, instead of learning, I turned to GPT.
+After watching some of [Anthony GG](https://www.youtube.com/@anthonygg_)'s videos, I jumped into building a REST API project.
+But as I dug deeper, I quickly realized I didn’t fully understand key concepts like handlers, REST design, or database schemas.
+Every time I hit a roadblock, instead of figuring things out, I turned to GPT for quick fixes.

+This pattern continued in my snippet-manager project (which, by the way, is still a work in progress).
+I relied on GPT for everything—from crafting handlers to setting up the database layer and even Docker configurations.
+Initially, it felt like I was moving fast, but eventually, I hit a point where I couldn’t navigate my own codebase.
+The overuse of GPT had left gaps in my understanding, making tasks like debugging the database or modifying handlers feel foreign.
+It became clear that while GPT sped up my workflow, it also hindered my deeper comprehension of the project.

 Turns out, I had overestimated my grasp of backend concepts.
 The AI wasn’t just a tool; it had become my bible.